 All of that takes time, and because one’s business essentially becomes “your baby” you want to make sure that everything and everyone involved is on the same page as you.
 I’ve learned that if it doesn’t feel right from the beginning … move on … immediately.

 - GOOP – Gwyneth Paltrow’s blog.

 - Austin Tidbits – I always feel in-the-know with their updates.
 I’ve also admired their growth plan/structure to other cities.
-Brilliant group of women.
+A brilliant group of women.

 What advice would you give to a new entrepreneur?

 2. Surround yourself with others who believe in you and your business concept.